Please take our survery that has popped up!

 Bedford was named the Indiana Chamber of Commerce’s 2013 Community of the Year.

-“Bedford is a great place to live, work and prosper,” Jamie Medlock, president of the Bedford Area Chamber of Commerce said.
+“Bedford is a great place to live, work and prosper,” Jamie Medlock, past president of the Bedford Area Chamber of Commerce said.
 "We have a friendly business environment and an ubelievable amount of cooperation from city and county government, to businesses and residents."

 Kevin Brinegar, state chamber president, echoed that theme.